Most Affordable Home Security Cameras

 Resolution Up to 2K Field of View Up to 143° Power Battery or Plug-In Connectivity Wi-Fi Video Storage Cloud Smart Platform Compatibility Alexa Blink, an Amazon-owned company, is a discount security camera company focused on feature-rich but affordable cameras.
 It has a mix of indoor and outdoor cameras, video doorbells, and camera accessories like solar mounts and floodlight mounts.

 Blink Outdoor 4 Camera The priciest camera in Blink’s lineup is the Blink Outdoor 4, which retails for $99.99.
-That’s a genuinely competitive price for an outdoor security camera — especially when you consider that comparable models from other brands routinely cost $150 or more.
+That’s a good price for an outdoor security camera.
+We’ve seen comparable models from other brands run $150 or more.

 Blink Outdoor isn’t your regular outdoor camera either.
 It’s wire-free, meaning, it runs off of battery power that, according to Blink, can last up to two years on a single charge.
 The more you use the camera’s two-way voice feature, live streaming, and motion recording, however, the faster the batteries will drain.